 A Duplex Finds the Light for First-time Renovators

-A kitchen banquette and an Instagram hashtag make a family home
+In this UES duplex renovation, a kitchen banquette and an Instagram hashtag make a family home

 It takes just a word to sum up this family’s home-finding experience: miraculous.
 In the cosmopolitan stretches of Manhattan’s Upper East Side, where even the parks are tiny and concrete-dipped, Jenn and Jon, six-year-old Elliott, two-year-old Abigail, and their Cockapoo, Zucca, found a place that can only have dropped out of a dream.
 The 2,100-square-foot, three-bedroom duplex in Yorkville, a tony area near the East River’s edge, was in a 1910 building a stone’s throw from Gracie Mansion, the New York City mayor’s residence.

-The story was that decades back, a former owner of the five-floor, then ten-unit, building had combined three one-bedroom apartments to create a huge two-level residence with sole access to a sprawling rear garden.
+The story was that decades back, a former owner of the five-floor, then ten-unit building had combined three one-bedroom apartments to create a huge two-level residence with sole access to a sprawling rear garden.
 “We fell in love with the unbelievable backyard garden,” said Jenn, the executive director of a family foundation, not to mention the amazing location.
-The problem was—and every Manhattan miracle has one—that the place needed renovation work.
+The problem was—and every Manhattan miracle has one—that the duplex needed renovation work.

-Jenn and Jon planned on four months for the renovation.
+Jenn and Jon planned on four months for the duplex renovation.
 ‘Apartment is in good shape and does not need to be gutted,’ they’d stated in their Sweeten post.
 “We knew we needed a full reno on the galley kitchen,” Jenn said, “but most everything else just needed a serious refresh.”
 Light updates were given to the 2.5 bathrooms including the master, the kids’ bath, and a half bath.

 We fulfilled it with everything from the new U-shaped eat-in banquette to the pantry, where huge pull-out drawers let the kids access their own snacks.